TorchAblaze/suggester/README.md

 ## Description

 The Very Best Programming Language Suggester is a website users can use to determine which programming language they should learn first.
-The webpage has seven questions with three multiple choice options for each question.
-The user selects the multiple choice option that they relate to the most.
-When the user answers all seven questions and clicks on the "Suggest Away" submit button, a result message will appear below.
-Based on the user's answers, the result message will recommend a programming language based on their likes and interests via the options they selected.
+The webpage has a text box for the user's name and seven questions with three multiple choice options for each question.
+The user enters their name and selects the multiple choice option that they relate to the most.
+When the user answers all seven questions and clicks on the "Suggest Away" submit button, or selects the "enter" key on their keyboard, a personalized result message will appear below.
+Based on the user's answers, the result message will recommend a programming language the user should learn first based on their current knowledge and interests.

 ## Setup/Installation Requirements